mockoon/mockoon.com/content/docs/latest/route-responses/dynamic-rules.md

 #### JSON schemas

 The only exception is the **valid JSON schema** comparison operator.
 In this case, the **value** must point to a data bucket containing a valid JSON schema.
 The schema will be used to validate the targeted property using [ajv](https://www.npmjs.com/package/ajv).
-In this case, the **value** field supports the [object-path](https://www.npmjs.com/package/object-path) syntax to access the schema stored in a data bucket.
-Examples: `bucketNameOrId`, `bucketNameOrId.propertyName`, etc. The [data bucket documentation](docs:data-buckets/using-data-buckets#storing-json-schemas) provides more information on how to create and use JSON schemas.
+In this case, the **value** field supports the [object-path](https://www.npmjs.com/package/object-path) syntax to access the schema stored in a data bucket or one of its properties.
+Examples: `bucketNameOrId`, `bucketNameOrId.schema`, etc. The [data bucket documentation](docs:data-buckets/using-data-buckets#storing-json-schemas) provides more information on how to create and use JSON schemas.

+> 🛠️ We created an online tool to help you [**validate your JSON Schema**](/tools/json-schema-validator/) before using it in Mockoon.